snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes

+- 1.5.2

+  - Add support for sequence ordering in tests

 - v1.5.1(November 03, 2023)

   - Fixed a compatibility issue with Snowflake Behavioral Change 1057 on outer lateral join, for more details check https://docs.snowflake.com/en/release-notes/bcr-bundles/2023_04/bcr-1057.